varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             Specify the identity of the Varnish server.
 This can be accessed using server.identity from VCL

+-j jail[,jailoptions]
+            Specify the jailing technology to use.

+            Jails generalize over various options to reduce the privileges of varnish sub-processes.
+They may have specific options and may be platform specific.
+Available jails are:

+            * -j solaris

+              Reduce privileges(5) for varnishd and sub-process to the minimally required set.
+Only available on platforms which have the setppriv(2) call.

+            * -j unix[,user=<user>][,ccgroup=<group>]

+              Default on all other platforms if `varnishd` is either started with an effective uid of 0 (e.g. as root) or as user ``varnish``.

+              With the ``unix`` jail technology activated, varnish will switch to an alternative user for subprocesses and change the effective uid of the master process whenever possible.

+              The optional `user` argument specifies which alternative user to use.
+It defauls to ``varnish``

+              The optional `ccgroup` argument specifies a group to add to varnish subprocesses requiring access to a c-compiler.
+There is no default.

+            * -j none

+              last resort jail choice: With jail technology ``none``, varnish will run all processes with the privileges it was started with.

 -l shl[,free[,fill]]
             Specifies size of shmlog file. shl is the store for the shared memory log records [80M], free is the store for other